gyesibiney/Career-Accelerator-LP5-Sentinent-Analysis/README.md

 | 1 |  -Sentiments-Analysis             |  -to perform further revenue calculations             | https://github.com/gyesibiney/Project-

-# Streamlit_App

-# Building Machine Learning Applications With Streamlit ✨
+# Analysis of Vaccination-Related Tweets Using Machine Learning ✨

 📚 **Description**
 =================

-Welcome to Building Machine Learning Applications With Streamlit!
-This project is designed embed a machine learning file into an app for users.
-It's uses a previously trained time series model(Prophet).
+This project is to develop a machine-learning model capable of categorizing Twitter posts about vaccinations as either positive, neutral, or negative.
+By accomplishing this goal, the technology can be used to help governments and other public health entities track public sentiments about the COVID-19 vaccine.

 📖 **Table of Contents**
 =================